simonehagey/orbdot/docs/source/model_fitting.rst

      - ``str``
      - The path to the ``"*_random_samples.txt"`` file (recorded for the plotting functions).

-The ``"stats"`` dictionary records various model fit statistics and settings in the following keys:
+The ``"stats"`` dictionary records various model fit statistics and settings with the following keys:

 .. list-table::
    :header-rows: 0